TeeShema/Marketing-Performance-Optimization-and-Spend-Efficiency-Analysis/README.md

 **Recommendations:**

 •	Separate Engagement and Conversion Strategies

 Use Stories, Carousels, and Reels for awareness and warming audiences, while relying on promotions, product launches, and value-driven messaging for conversion-focused goals.

-•	Optimize Posting Schedule.

 • Concentrate posting during proven high-engagement windows and reduce activity during low-performing periods to improve efficiency.